- BA lounge Review Manchester Airport

 When we were staying the prices were very high and I wouldn’t pay $500 per night simply because I would prefer to spend it on a handbag. 😉 After all, a girl has needs.

 This is one of the reasons why I love this hobby so much.
-It helps me gain experiences which otherwise would have been a struggle.
+It helps me gain experiences that otherwise would have been a struggle.